jintonic/gears/install/README.md

 * (Optional) [Xerces-C++](https://xerces.apache.org/xerces-c/), to use or export detector geometries in [GDML][] format.
 * (Optional) [HDF5][], to save simulation results in [HDF5][] format.

-## Before you get started
-The [Geant4 Installation Guide](https://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/InstallationGuide/html/) is your ultimate reference should you have any issue regarding [Geant4][] installation, and the Geant4 [User Forum](https://geant4-forum.web.cern.ch/) is the place to seek for help.
+Before you get started, please understand that the [Geant4 Installation Guide](https://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/InstallationGuide/html/) is your ultimate reference should you have any issue regarding [Geant4][] installation, and the Geant4 [User Forum](https://geant4-forum.web.cern.ch/) is the place to seek for help.
+You also need to be aware of [the possibility of installing pre-comipled Geant4 libraries](https://www.youtube.com/watch?v=fu3NLgb0fwI) in some OS, which would save you hours of time and possible headaches.

-### Compile or not, it's a question
-<iframe width="560" height="315" src="https://www.youtube.com/watch?v=fu3NLgb0fwI" frameborder="0" allowfullscreen></iframe>

-### Which OS should you use for Geant4 simulation?
+## Which OS should you use for Geant4 simulation?
 **Short Answer:** The one you are using right now.
 Technically, Geant4 works fine in Windows, Linux and MacOS.

 **Long Answer:** It depends, on